Contributing

 The minimal Python version to develop pyfixest is 3.9.
 You can installed it on Mac/Linux via Hombrew:

-Depending on your local set up, you may need to install additional libraries, for example:
+Depending on your local set up, you may need to install additional libraries to compile those extra dependencies, like a version of gcc and cmake.

 Installing Quarto